 - Our groups stay at a higher level of accommodations than most other youth programs.

-- In Israel our groups stay in kibbutz guesthouses, youth centers, hotels and camping sites throughout Israel.
-Usually 3 – 4 per room with a private bath – most places are air-conditioned.
+- In Israel, our groups stay in kibbutz guesthouses, youth centers, hotels and camping sites throughout Israel.
+Usually 3 – 4 participants per room with a private bath and most are air-conditioned.

 - Our accommodations are safe and appropriate for teens.

-- Participants are provided with three complete meals a day.
+- Participants are provided with three complete meals each day.

 - A vegetarian option is always available.

-- Virtually every accommodation during the summer in Israel is Kosher and meals will be Kosher style.
+- Nearly every accommodation during the summer in Israel is Kosher and meals will be Kosher style.

-- Special dietary needs can nearly always be accommodated if we are given sufficiently advance notice before the trip.
+- Dietary restrictions can nearly always be accommodated if we are given sufficiently advance notice before the trip.